Marin Biomass Project

 The Project has been developed to be collaborative and to foster cooperation among stakeholders in biomass utilization, particularly the public authorities who oversee and the private organizations that manage biomass management infrastructure and processes.
-Development of a forum, called the “Marin Biomass Collaborative,” is already underway and is intended to support rapid implementation of recommendations developed during the Study.
+A forum, called the “Marin Biomass Collaborative,” has been formed and is intended to support rapid implementation of recommendations developed during the Study.

 The Marin Biomass Project is one of five pilot projects selected in 2021 by the Governor’s Office of Planning and Research (OPR) and awarded a $500,000 grant to identify solutions that overcome barriers to biomass feedstock utilization.

 Biomass Utilization Study

 The Marin Biomass Project includes a strategic assessment of biomass flows and utilization opportunities in Marin County.
 This Biomass Utilization Study (Study) is intended to produce information that will support strategic conversations and capital investment among public and private stakeholders in the County, as well as to produce insights and lessons relevant for other urban-rural coastal regions in California.